-Let me start, Dear Reader, by stating that I’m not sure if this recipe is actually a traditional Newfoundland recipe or not, but for my purposes, I’m going to refer to is as so.
+Let me start, Dear Reader, with a confession.
+I’m not sure if this recipe is a traditional Newfoundland recipe or not.
+But, for my purposes, I’m going to refer to is as so.
 And, in a minute, I’ll explain.
 Newfoundland Five Star Cookie Bars are the fifth cookie in Lord Byron’s 24 Cookies of Christmas series!

 It didn’t hit me until just now that they are probably called Five Star Cookie Bars, because they are five stars in taste, texture, and ease.
 I tell you, Dear Reader, I can be so slow to catch on sometimes.
 But, if I’m being honest here, I’ve asked others the same question before.
 (I won’t mention any names!)
 And, their response was, “I’m not sure.”